Configure SharePoint Hybrid Auditing in SharePoint 2016 (Preview)

 Log in to your SharePoint Server 2016 on-premises as a Farm administrator.

-From the navigation pane, select Search & investigation, and then click Audit log search.
+In the left pane, select Search & investigation > Audit log search.

 Part II: Turn On SharePoint Hybrid Auditing